 The standard percentage for a broker’s fee is 15% of the annual rent, which can pose a lofty price just to get an apartment.
 However, according to New York state law, all fees are negotiable no matter what any agent tells you.
 Most agents will try to work with you and may reduce it to just one month.
 Sometimes you run into a “low fee” situation where the landlord is paying half and the client pays the other half.

 Accepting a broker’s fee is not all bad.
 It often gives you more choices of apartments.
 Just be sure to agree on a set fee before you close on any deal with an agent.

 A way to avoid the broker’s fee is to look for exclusive listings.
 Most of the listing (although not all), will be no-fee.
-A great resource to find no-fee listings is Streeteasy, which boasts all exclusive-only listings.
+A great resource to find no-fee listings is Streeteasy or PropertyNest, which boasts all exclusive-only listings.
 Zillow is also following suit and will also become an exclusive-only site.

 Furthermore, you can find an agency that works with a primarily exclusive/no-fee inventory, as opposed to an agency that works only with what are called “open listings”.
 Another idea would be to find listings that are directly advertised by landlords and management companies, although that is not always possible.

 7. Prepare to Pay

 One of the worst shocks of moving to New York is how quickly you have to pay upfront and how much when you sign the lease.